 Financial Ratios Comparison

-The following table presents a comparative analysis of key financial metrics for D-Wave Quantum Inc. (QBTS) and Quantum Computing, Inc. (QUBT) based on their most recent fiscal year data.
+This table presents a side-by-side comparison of key financial ratios for D-Wave Quantum Inc. and Quantum Computing, Inc. for the fiscal year 2024, providing a snapshot of their financial performance and health.

 |---|---|---|